Incroyables and merveilleuses: Clothing and fashion

 The Merveilleuses scandalized Paris with dresses and tunics modeled after the ancient Greeks and Romans, cut of light or even transparent linen and gauze.
 Sometimes so revealing they were termed "woven air", many gowns displayed cleavage and were too tight to allow pockets.
-Oftentimes, the gowns were dampened in order to cling to the figure.
+In some caricaturized representations, the gowns were dampened in order to further cling to the figure.
 To carry even a handkerchief, the ladies had to use small bags known as reticules.
 They were fond of wigs, often choosing blonde because the Paris Commune had banned blonde wigs, but they also wore them in black, blue, and green.
 Enormous hats, short curls like those on Roman busts, and Greek-style sandals were the rage.
 The sandals tied above the ankle with crossed ribbons or strings of pearls.
 Exotic and expensive scents fabricated by perfume houses like Parfums Lubin were worn both for style and as indicators of social station.
 Thérésa Tallien, known as "Our Lady of Thermidor", wore expensive rings on the toes of her bare feet and gold circlets on her legs.

 The Incroyables wore eccentric outfits: large earrings, green jackets, wide trousers, huge neckties, thick glasses, and hats topped by "dog ears", their hair falling on their ears.
 Their musk-based fragrances earned the derogatory nickname muscadins for them and their immediate predecessors, a more middle-class group of anti-Jacobins.
 They wore bicorne hats and carried distinctive knobbled bludgeons or canes, which they referred to as their "executive power."
 Hair was often shoulder-length, sometimes pulled up in the back with a comb to imitate the hairstyles of the condemned.
 Some sported large monocles.
 They frequently affected a lisp, allegedly to avoid the letter "R" as in revolution, and sometimes a stooped, hunchbacked posture or slouch, as caricatured in numerous cartoons of the time.

 In addition to Madame Tallien, famous Merveilleuses included Mademoiselle Lange, Juliette Récamier, and two very popular Créoles: Fortunée Hamelin and Hortense de Beauharnais.
 Hortense, a daughter of the Empress Josephine, married Louis Bonaparte and became the mother of Napoleon III.
 Fortunée was not born rich, but she became famous for her salons and her string of prominent lovers.
 Parisian society compared Germaine de Staël and Mme Raguet to Minerva and Juno and named their garments for Roman deities: gowns were styled Flora or Diana, and tunics were styled à la Ceres or Minerva.

 The leading Incroyable, Paul François Jean Nicolas, vicomte de Barras, was one of five directors who ran the Republic of France and gave the period its name.
 He hosted luxurious feasts attended by royalists, repentant Jacobins, ladies, and courtesans.
 Since divorce was now legal, sexuality was looser than in the past.
 However, de Barras' reputation for immorality may have been a factor in his later overthrow, a coup that brought the French Consulate to power and paved the way for Napoleon Bonaparte.